 The ability to carry out a fire risk assessments of a complex building requires extensive technical knowledge and experience in applying analytical tools and methods in fire risk assessment practice.
 This qualification has been developed specifically to deliver these criteria in support of persons who are required to resolve risk assessments of complex commercial and residential buildings, which, due to their inherent intricacy, require the use of more sophisticated risk assessment techniques and methods.

-Successful completion of the NEBOSH Fire safety and Risk Management qualification, or proven experience in fire risk assessment practice.
+Successful completion of the NEBOSH Fire safety and Risk Management qualification, or a qualification deemed equivalent, or proven experience in fire risk assessment practice.

 Forming a core part of a wider competency framework for fire risk assessment, this course offers a clear development pathway to competence through higher educational programmes.
 Also mapped to the Skills for Justice Occupational standards for Level 4 Fire Auditor Complex Buildings and Level 4 Fire Auditor Complex Dwellings.